candyliaa/ot-harjoitustyo/README.md

 ## Installation instructions

+1. (a) Download the latest [release](https://github.com/candyliaa/ot-harjoitustyo/releases).

-1a.
-Clone the repository to your machine:
+1. (a) Alternatively, clone the repository to your machine:

 ```bash
 git clone https://github.com/candyliaa/ot-harjoitustyo.git
 ```

-1b.
-Alternatively, download the latest release.

 2. In the root directory of the project, run